x4e/PaperBin/README.md

 An experiment at improving the performance of PaperMC.

-This project uses jvmti to modify Minecraft classes at runtime.
-Because of this paperbin can even be run on top of modified versions of paper.
+This project uses JVM TI to modify Minecraft classes at runtime, Because of this PaperBin can even be run on top of modified versions of paper.

 ## Donate
 You can donate by sending bitcoin to `bc1q35vyw5rudnttchglj3rch9p2j9xxannumn3muv`.

 ## Usage

-Note: It is highly recommended to run PaperBin on Java 15 using ZGC and large pages for best performance.
+Note: It is highly recommended running PaperBin on Java 15 using ZGC and large pages for best performance.

 Download the latest 1.12.2 release from [Paper's website](https://papermc.io/legacy).